-Yes, you can mount t your TV too high or too low.
-This can cause neck-related strain and eye strain.
-How high to mount your TV on the wall depends on several factors, including:
+Yes, you can mount your TV too high or too low.
+This can cause neck and eye strain.
+The height at which you should mount your TV on the wall depends on several factors, including:

 - The size of your TV

 - Viewing angle

 Remember that the optimum height for a 28″ TV will differ from that of a 50″ or 65″ TV.
 For this reason, you’ll need to measure the distance from the center of your TV to the floor.

 Considering the ideal viewing distance is also important, even if not everyone knows how to determine it.
 Our home theater viewing distance calculator can help with this.
 For a quick check, you can divide your TV’s size by 0.55 to get an idea of a good distance.